-Longford County Council Gender Pay Gap Report 2022 Temporary employees on 30 June 2022
+Longford County Council Gender Pay Gap Report 2023 Temporary employees on 30 June 2023

-Mean Gender Pay Gap
+Mean Gender Pay Gap Median Gender Pay Gap

-Median Gender Pay Gap
+26.82% 25.28%

-On 30 June 2022, 3% of our employees were employed on temporary contracts.
-Of these, 55% are male and 45% are female.
+On 30 June 2023, 3% of our employees on were employed on temporary contracts.
+Of these, the majority, 55%, are male and 45% are female.
+These temporary contracts include employees assigned to the Community section, Library Services, machinery operators and the Climate Action team.